mattblackwell/Gov-50/chapter1.md

 ```

 Next, we are going to start working with real data: estimates of world population (in thousands).
 A vector of data called `world.pop` has been loaded with this lesson.
 The first element is for the year 1950 up to the last element for 2010.
+You can see that we create the vector by using the `c()` function which concatenates multiple values together into one vector.
+We enter the data one value at a time, each separated by a comma.

 `@instructions`